WalletWasabi/WasabiDoc/docs/why-wasabi/BitcoinPrivacy.md

 Bitcoin has an accounting model of [unspent transaction outputs [UTXO]](https://bitcoin.org/en/blockchain-guide#introduction).
 A transaction has inputs: the coins that are spent, and outputs: the coins that are received.
 The input of one transaction has to be an output of a previous transaction that is not yet spent.
-Each UTXO is the tip of the chain of links between inputs and outputs, all the way back to a [coin base transaction](https://en.bitcoin.it/wiki/Coinbase) that pays the miner.
+Each UTXO is the tip of the chain of links between inputs and outputs, all the way back to a [coinbase transaction](https://en.bitcoin.it/wiki/Coinbase) that pays the miner.

 ### Problem